A longer preface: a short history of the two traditions

 - Sprawl.
 Prompts, models, and experiments can proliferate; without controls, trust erodes.

-└── BI (metrics, quality, lineage) ──────┘ Instrument (BI).
-Define data models and metrics-as-code (dbt, views, tests).
++-- BI, ML, governance, lineage, feedback --+ Instrument.
+Define data models and metrics-as-code.
 Add freshness checks and anomaly monitors to establish trust in inputs.

-Model (AI).
-Use tabular ML for forecasts and scores; use LLMs for NL→SQL and explanations.
-Keep prompts schema-aware and concise.
+Model.
+Use tabular ML for forecasts and scores; use LLMs for summaries, reasoning, and guided exploration.
+Keep prompts schema-aware and evaluable.

-Act (AI).
-Connect to operational systems—ticketing, email, ad platforms, pricing APIs.
+Act.
+Connect to operational systems such as ticketing, email, pricing, CRM, or campaign platforms.
 Begin with suggestions; log approvals and rejections.

-Learn (BI).
-Write outcomes back: whether a recommendation was applied, and what changed afterward.
-Feed this into evaluation dashboards and training data.
+Learn.
+Write outcomes back: whether a recommendation was applied and what changed afterward.
+Feed this into evaluation dashboards and future training data.